open-sauced/docs/docs/features/repo-pages.md

 Here are some general things you might find on a repository page:

 - **Repository name and organization/user**: This is displayed prominently at the top of the page.
-- **Metrics**: This includes the number of stars and forks the repository has on GitHub.
+- **Metrics**: This includes contributors, issue and pull request stats, and the number of stars and forks the repository has on GitHub over the selected time range.

 You can use the time range filter to view the number of stars and forks over different periods, such as the last 7 days, month, or the last year.